 Letters of recommendation must be in place on PharmCAS for an application to be considered complete and get a full review.

 Take the PCAT (Pharmacy College Admissions Test) prior to e-submitting on PharmCAS.
-All applicants must take the version of the PCAT offered starting June 2007 or after.
+All applicants must take the PCAT (must be taken within the last year).
 Scores must be submitted directly to PharmCAS (Code 104), not to UIC.

 If the PCAT has been taken multiple times, the best overall set of subscores/composite will be used in the review process.
 PCAT scores must be in place on PharmCAS for an application to be considered complete and get a full review.